-References to the Company refer to the Company and its wholly-owned subsidiaries, Bionik Acquisition Inc. and Bionik Canada.
+References to the Company refer to the Company and its wholly owned subsidiaries, Bionik Acquisition Inc., Bionik, Inc. (the former IMT) and Bionik Canada.
 References to Drywave relate to the Company prior to the Merger.

-On April 21, 2016, the Company acquired all of the outstanding shares and, accordingly, all assets and liabilities of Interactive Motion Technologies, Inc. (IMT), a Boston, Massachusetts-based global pioneer and leader in providing effective robotic products for neurorehabilitation, pursuant to an Agreement and Plan of Merger (the "Merger Agreement") dated March 1, 2016, with IMT, Hermano Igo Krebs, and Bionik Mergerco Inc., a Massachusetts corporation and our wholly owned subsidiary (Bionik Mergeco).
-The merger agreement provided for the merger of Bionik Mergerco with and into IMT, with IMT surviving the merger as the Company's wholly-owned subsidiary.
-In return for acquiring IMT, IMT shareholders received or will receive up to an aggregate of 23,650,000 shares of the Company's common stock.
+On April 21, 2016, the Company acquired all of the outstanding shares and, accordingly, all assets and liabilities of Interactive Motion Technologies, Inc. (IMT), a Boston, Massachusetts-based global pioneer and leader in providing effective robotic products for neurorehabilitation, pursuant to an Agreement and Plan of Merger (the "Merger Agreement") dated March 1, 2016, with IMT, Hermano Igo Krebs, and Bionik Mergerco Inc., a Massachusetts corporation and our wholly owned subsidiary (Bionik Mergerco).
+The merger agreement provided for the merger of Bionik Mergerco with and into IMT, with IMT surviving the merger as the Company's wholly owned subsidiary.
+In return for acquiring IMT, IMT shareholders received an aggregate of 23,650,000 shares of the Company's common stock.

 The Company is a global pioneering robotics company focused on providing rehabilitation solutions to individuals with neurological disorders, specializing in designing, developing and commercializing cost-effective physical rehabilitation technologies, prosthetics, and assisted robotic products.
-The Company strives to innovate and build devices that can rehabilitate and improve an individual's health, comfort, accessibility and quality of life through the use of advanced algorithms and sensing technologies that anticipate a user's every move.
+The Company strives to innovate and build devices that can rehabilitate and improve an individual's health, comfort, accessibility and quality of life through the use of advanced algorithms and sensing technologies that anticipate a user's every

-The unaudited condensed consolidated interim financial statements consolidate the Company and its wholly-owned subsidiaries Bionik Canada, Bionik Acquisition Inc. and Bionik, Inc. (the former IMT) since its acquisition on April 21, 2016.

-These unaudited condensed consolidated interim financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("US GAAP"), which contemplates continuation of the Company as a going concern, which assumes the realization of assets and satisfaction of liabilities and commitments in the normal course of business.
+The unaudited condensed consolidated interim financial statements consolidate the Company and its wholly owned subsidiaries Bionik Canada, Bionik Acquisition Inc. and Bionik, Inc. (the former IMT) since its acquisition on April 21, 2016.
+These unaudited condensed consolidated interim financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("US GAAP"), which contemplates continuation of the Company as a going concern.